ISSS office walk-in advising hours: Monday - Friday: 9:00a.m. - 5:00p.m.

 - A minimum of $1,600/month must be available to meet the estimated minimum expenses.

-- Exchange Visitors who will not receive financial support from American University must submit current bank statements or other financial documents verifying their ability to support themselves (and dependents, if applicable) for the duration of their stay in the United States.
+- Exchange Visitors who will not receive financial support from American University must submit current bank statements (in English or accompanied by a notarized translation) or other financial documents verifying their ability to support themselves (and dependents, if applicable) for the duration of their stay in the United States.

 - If the prospective intern will be accompanied by dependents, additional support will be required: $5,500/year minimum for spouse, $4,000/year for each child.